String Quartet No. 3 (Nielsen): Background

-In 1897 and 1898, Nielsen was a busy man.
-Not only was he preparing to write an opera (Saul og David) but he spent the summers looking after his parents-in-law's farm near Kolding in Jutland.
-Nielsen had an unfortunate experience when he tried to deliver the third and fourth movements for fair copying.
+In 1897 and 1898, Nielsen was a busy man: not only was he preparing to write an opera (Saul og David) but he spent the summers looking after his parents-in-law's farm near Kolding in Jutland.
+Nielsen had an unfortunate experience when he tried to deliver the quartet's third and fourth movements for fair copying.
 When he arrived at the copyist's, a horse was lying in distress in front of a cart.
-He gave his music roll to a boy and helped the horse up.
-But in just a couple of minutes the boy had disappeared with the roll.
-Nielsen had to write it all out once more.
+He gave his music roll to a boy to hold and helped the horse up, but in just a couple of minutes the boy had disappeared with the roll and Nielsen had to write it all out once more.

 Reception

 There appear to have been more than one private performances of the work but the third quartet was first performed in public at a concert on 4 October 1901 in the small hall of the Odd Fellows Mansion in Copenhagen.
 It was the first chamber music concert by the newly formed Høeberg Quartet, consisting of Georg Høeberg, Louis Witzansky, Anton Bloch and Ernst Høeberg.